DarrenAtherton49/UpNext/Backlog.md

 - Watch videos on app performance and tune everything
 - Look at GrowthJournal backlog for release checklists etc
 - Proguard
+- Look at TMDB 'changes' api calls - could incorporate this into caching